katereverie/JavaScript/curriculum/curriculum-projects/Platformer-Game/keyTakeaways.md

 4. Now we want to collided checkpoint instance to disappear from the screen.
 A method should cover this functionality.
   4.1. (the method name is up to you) Add, for example, `claim () {}` method to the class.
 Inside the body, make sure that the collided checkpoint is gone by assigning `0` to its width and height property, `Infinity` to its position on the y axis, and also `true` to the boolean property of the instance because collision happened.

+5. Now that we've finished `CheckPoint` class, we need to instantiate class objects.
+  5.1.
+You must determine where you want the checkpoint(s) to be.
+Assume we have in mind where the checkpoints should be.
+That means, we also have concrete coordinates of the checkpoints on the screen: position on the x axis, and on the y axis, the corresponding index of the checkpoint
+  5.2.
+Assuming we've determined where the checkpoints should be.
+We can store their coordinates as objects (with 3 key/value pairs - x, y, z) in an array variable.
+6. Now that the coordinates array and `CheckPoint` class are ready, we are also ready to generate checkpoint objects.
+  6.1.
+Instantiate checkpoint objects by mapping every element (coordinate object) of the checkpointPositions array to a new array that stores each instantiated checkpoint object.
+The callback passed into `.map()` should take checkpoint parameter and return a checkpoint object with properties from the checkpoint parameter, by passing the properties of the checkpoint paramter into the `CheckPoint` class.
+7. Now that we have an array consisting of checkpoint *class objects*, we can animate them on the screen by calling the *draw()* method on each *class object*, inside the `animate` function.